Skip to main content

 basic-search-dot-notation.png

-Click the field name and a panel opens where you can define a value and a connection type as follows:
+Click the field name and a panel opens where you can define a value and a connection operator as follows:

 SearchQueryBuilderFieldNamePanel.jpg